luanspl/luanspl.github.io/_posts/2018-05-06-simple-finance-prediction-algorithm-using-deep-learning.markdown

 ![Prediction]({{site.baseurl}}/assets/img/prediction.png){height="650px" width="650px" style="display: block; margin: 0 auto"}

-<b>It is the prediction plot. the blue line is the adj. close of the data and the red line is the prediction of the adj. close</b>
+<center><b>It is the prediction plot. the blue line is the adj. close of the data and the red line is the prediction of the adj. close</b></center>